Scale dependence improvement of the quartic scalar field thermal effective potential in the optimized perturbation theory: Introduction

 This work is organized as follows.
 In Sec.~\ref{sec2}, we briefly review the application of the OPT method to our fiducial $\lambda \phi^4$ scalar field theory.
 The effective potential at finite temperature up to second order in the OPT is explicitly written down.
 In Sec.~\ref{sec3}, we review how the RGI method allows an improvement of the effective potential with respect to scale variations.
-In Sec.~\ref{sec4}, we show how the RGI method can be modified to carry out an improvement in the context of the OPT finite-temperature effective potential, ensuring that the improvement remains consistent with the renormalization group.
-In Sec.~\ref{sec5}, we present our main numerical results for the thermodynamics of the quartic scalar field when using the VRG. {}Finally, in Sec.~\ref{conclusions}, we draw our main conclusions and perspectives for future work. {}Four appendices are also included where the relevant definitions and expressions are given and the relevant technical details used in our analysis are also explained.
+We also show in that section how the RGI method can be modified to carry out an improvement in the context of the OPT finite-temperature effective potential, ensuring that the improvement remains consistent with the renormalization group.
+In Sec.~\ref{sec4}, we present our main numerical results for the thermodynamics of the quartic scalar field when using the VRG. {}Finally, in Sec.~\ref{conclusions}, we draw our main conclusions and perspectives for future work. {}Five appendixes are also included where the relevant definitions, expressions and technical details used in our analysis are given.